 Key aspects of diplomatic relations

-Promotion of peace and human security
+Peace support and human security

 Development cooperation and humanitarian aid